Tree Root Removal Cost

 Pros

-• ✔ Cheaper option than mechanical removal
+• ✔ Cheaper than mechanical removal

-• ✔ DIY friendly
+• ✔ DIY-friendly

-• ✔ No large machinery in your garden
+• ✔ No large machinery required

 • ✔ Can be used where mechanical extraction is impossible

-• ✔ Minimum labour & equipment needed
+• ✔ Minimal labour and equipment needed

 Cons

-• ✖ Potential soil contamination
+• ✖ Risk of soil contamination

 Alternative Options to Tree Root Removal